daianaadepaula/nft-preview-card-component-main/README.md

 ## About the project

-This is an NFT card design developed with HTML and CSS.
-Show the image on the screen, with the name and information of the product and user name.
+I developed an NFT display project through an interactive card.
+Using HTML and CSS, we created the structure of the card with detailed information about each NFT, such as name, artist, price and days left.
+HTML was employed to define the structure of the card, while CSS was used to style the layout, adding colors, fonts and eye-catching visual effects.

 ## Table of contents